NicholasFFox/nicholasffox.github.io/_posts/2019-10-04-adjusting_for_the_keyboard_in_swiftui.md

 }
 ```

-At this point, you should see the view updating as the keyboard is shown!
+At this point, you should see the view updating as the keyboard appears, changes height, or disappears!

-## Can We do Better?
+## Can we do better?

 So we've got a working solution, but can we do better?
-This seems like a lot of code to copy in every time a view needs to avoid the keyboard.
+This seems like a lot of code to write every time a view needs to avoid the keyboard.

-The good news is that we can definitely do better.
+We can definitely do better, and we'll turn to another SwiftUI feature to improve our solution.
 SwiftUI provides a `ViewModifier` protocol that allows us to add or change aspects of our `Views`.
-I won't go into depth in this post, but you've used a few of SwiftUI's built-in `ViewModifier`s through this excercise (`.padding`, `.background`, and more!).

-To wrap things up, we'll take what we've written, and adapt it into a `ViewModifier` to make reusing this code a breeze!
+We've already used some of the more common `ViewModifier`s built into SwiftUI in this post (`.padding`, `.background`, etc).
+To wrap things up, we'll take what we've written, and adapt it into a `ViewModifier` for observing the keyboard.

-## Let's Write a ViewModifier!
+## Writing a ViewModifier

-To start, we can
 The `ViewModifer` protocol requires us to implement the following function, where `Body` conforms to the SwiftUI's `View` protocol:

 ```swift